 - Wired connectivity

-ASRock has employed Dragon 2.5G NUC on this motherboard.
-The main controller is Dragon RTL8125BG.
-The Realtek RTL8125BG 10/100/1000M/2.5G Ethernet controller combines a four-speed IEEE 802.3 compatible Media Access Controller (MAC) with a four-speed Ethernet transceiver, PCI Express bus controller, and embedded memory.
-With state-of-the-art DSP technology and mixed-mode signal technology, the RTL8125BG offers high-speed transmission over CAT 5e UTP cable or CAT 3 UTP (10Mbps only) cable.
+ASRock uses the Dragon 2.5G NUC for networking, with the main controller being the Dragon RTL8125BG.
+This Realtek RTL8125BG controller combines a four-speed MAC with a four-speed Ethernet transceiver, PCIe bus controller, and embedded memory.
+It employs advanced signal technology for high-speed transmission over various cable types.

 ASRock has installed a WIFI and Bluetooth module on a vertical E-Key M.2 port below the first PCIe slot.
 ASRock has used a simple yet effective mechanism to address loose SMA cables.
 SMA cable is easy to lose, and this is an unacceptable situation for users.
 ASRock is using a little module cap, as can be seen in the above picture, on top to address this issue.
 This motherboard has full WIFI and Bluetooth coverage.
 Some of the salient features are:

 - Supports Dual-Band 2×2 with extended 6GHz band support*